Data-Ezequiel17/CDC-real-time/README.md

 ## Project files description
 consumer folder
-+ **consumer.py**  - python script containing consumer logic with help of confluent_kafa python library.
++ **consumer.py**  - python script containing consumer logic with help of confluent_kafka python library.
 + **Dockerfile** (consumer)  - blueprint for the cdc-consumer docker image.
 + **requirements.txt**  - specify the external packages and libraries required for the cdc-consumer image to run.